Leo McCarey: Life and career

 Auteurist critic Andrew Sarris has said that McCarey "represents a principle of improvisation in the history of the American film."
 Through most of his career, McCarey's filming method, rooted in the silents, was to drastically alter the story ideas, bits of business, and dialogue in the scripts previously provided to the studios and the actors.
 He would usually sit at a piano and doodle as the sometimes exasperated crew waited for inspiration.
-As Bing Crosby said about Going My Way: "I think probably 75 per cent of each day's shooting was made up on the set by Leo."
+As Bing Crosby said about Going My Way: "I think probably 75 percent of each day's shooting was made up on the set by Leo."

 While this technique was responsible for a certain awkwardness and some rough edges in the finished works, many of McCarey's scenes had a freshness and spontaneity lacking in the typical mainstream Hollywood cinema.
 He was not the only director of his time to work this way: fellow comedy directors Gregory La Cava, Howard Hawks and George Stevens – the last also a Roach graduate – were known for their use of improvisation on the set.

 French director Jean Renoir once paid the great tribute of saying that "Leo McCarey understood people better than any other Hollywood director."